-- GOAL: "A network of intergovernmental coordination mechanisms that effectively and efficiently addresses issues and needs necessary to implement the Goals, Objectives and Polices of this Comprehensive Development Plan; and, maintains the current character of the Town and the sustainable use of resources." - Objective 1: To maintain planning coordination with adjacent municipalities, Palm Beach County, the Palm Beach County School Board and current municipal service providers. - Policy 1.1: Coordinate, as appropriate, with North Palm Beach, Palm Beach Gardens, Jupiter, Palm Beach County, the Palm Beach County School Board, municipal service providers, the Metropolitan Planning Organization, Treasure Coast Regional Planning Council, South Florida Water Management District, and appropriate special districts regarding pending land use amendments or land development decisions within Juno Beach. - Policy 1.2: All relevant information and provision and services necessary for review and comment by affected governments shall, upon request, be supplied by the Town. - Policy 1.3: Notify appropriate governments of pending planning or development activities on lands adjacent to the Town's limits which are being considered for annexation into the Town Comments from adjacent jurisdictions shall be formally considered prior to making a land use planning or development decision in these areas. - Policy 1.4: Maintain an official annexation policy using methods and guidelines established by Florida Statutes and Palm Beach County. - Policy 1.5: Maintain coordinateion with the Florida Agencies to continue providing greater opportunities in Juno Beach for group homes and assisted living facilities. - Policy 1.6: Support programs which attempt to alleviate countywide housing problems, including the Community Development Block Grant Program and associated activities. - Policy 1.7: Maintain the Solid Waste Authority of Palm Beach County recycling program within the Town. - Policy 1.8: Work cooperatively with surrounding jurisdictions to provide a compatible traffic control system within the Town and surrounding areas.
+GOAL:

+A network of intergovernmental coordination mechanisms that effectively and efficiently addresses issues and needs necessary to implement the Goals, Objectives and Polices of this Comprehensive Development Plan; and, maintains the current character of the Town and the sustainable use of resources.

+To maintain planning coordination with adjacent municipalities, Palm Beach County, the Palm Beach County School Board, State and Regional planning agencies, and current municipal service providers.

+Coordinate, as appropriate, with North Palm Beach, Palm Beach Gardens, Jupiter, Palm Beach County, the Palm Beach County School Board, municipal service providers, the Transportation Planning Agency (TPA), Treasure Coast Regional Planning Council (TCRPC), South Florida Water Management District (SFWMD), and appropriate special districts regarding pending land use amendments and land development decisions within Juno Beach.

+All relevant information, provisions, and services necessary for review and comment by affected governments shall, upon request, be supplied by the Town.

+Notify applicable governments of pending planning or development activities on lands adjacent to the Town's limits which are being considered for annexation into the Town.
+Comments from adjacent jurisdictions shall be formally considered prior to making a land use planning or development decision in these areas.

+Maintain an official annexation policy using methods and guidelines established by Florida Statutes and Palm Beach County.

+Keep current with State regulations and requirements for group homes and assisted-living facilities.

+Support programs that attempt to alleviate countywide housing problems, including the Community Development Block Grant Program and associated activities.

+Support the Solid Waste Authority of Palm Beach County recycling program within the Town.

+Work cooperatively with surrounding jurisdictions to provide a compatible traffic control system within the Town and surrounding areas.